zhangoose/zhangoose.github.io/about.md

 i...

 * have a <s>monster</s> ginger tabby cat named hero
-* like web development
 * am an amateur bird watcher
-* doodle on my phone a lot
+* doodle on my phone
+* doodle with watercolors
 * enjoy to-do lists
 * forgot how to ride a bike
+* code sometimes
 * have a <a href="https://gist.github.com/zhangoose/0aa0cd10f5c8faa39ce585154bfacfe9" target="_blank">resume</a>